-At one time, cartilage was used to treat malignant tumors (i.e. cancer of the lung, skin, breast).
-The protein in shark cartilage prevented growth of new blood vessels necessary for tumor growth.
-Human studies in this area have not yet been published.
-Development of anti-cancer drugs is underway to incorporate the effectiveness of cartilage.
+At one time, cartilage was used to treat malignant tumors (eg, cancer of the lung, skin, breast).
+The protein in shark cartilage is thought to prevent growth of new blood vessels necessary for tumor growth.
+Studies have shown that shark cartilage has no impact on tumor progression, and many patients had adverse side effects from using it.

-Cartilage is also used to treat rheumatoid arthritis, osteoarthritis, osteoporosis, and pain and inflammation.
-It is also used to treat psoriasis, and macular degeneration.
-Both of these diseases involve overgrowth of blood vessels.
+Cartilage may help treat rheumatoid arthritis, osteoarthritis, osteoporosis, ulcerative colitis, pain and inflammation.
+It may also treat psoriasis, diabetic retinopathy and macular degeneration.

-Cartilage can be purchased in capsule or powdered form.
-These supplements are expensive.
-A month's supply of shark cartilage can cost as much as $700, bovine cartilage $160.
+Cartilage may be purchased in capsule or powdered form.
 Read labeling carefully to insure the product is 100% pure shark cartilage.
 The product should be white in color.
 If not, it is not pure and should not be ingested.

 As a dietary supplement 3,000 to 4,750-mg can be taken daily.
-If used for treatment of cancer, the dose may be tripled and taken prior to meals.
 Cartilage can also be administered by enema.

 Guidelines and Cautions